sumitkumar112006/SIH_2025/SYSTEM_VALIDATION_GUIDE.md

 - ✅ Role-based access control
 - ✅ Mobile-responsive interface

-The system is designed to scale and can be easily extended with additional portals, enhanced AI capabilities, and deeper integrations with existing KMRL systems.
+The system is designed to scale and can be easily extended with additional portals, enhanced capabilities, and deeper integrations with existing KMRL systems.

 ---